-Thus, post Keynesians, given their previous emphases, might be identified according to their concern with the fact of fundamental uncertainty stemming from the openness of social reality.
-Such a focus could take in the implications of uncertainty or openness for the development of certain sorts of institutions including money, for processes of decision-making, and so forth.
-At the level of policy the concern may well include the analysis of contingencies that recognise the fact of pervasive uncertainty, given the openness of the social reality in the present and to the future, etc. For those influenced by Keynes especially, a likely focus is how these matters give rise to collective or macro outcomes, and how the latter in turn impact back on individual acts and pressures for structural transformation, etc.
+Thus, post-Keynesians, given their previous emphases, might be distinguished according to their concern with the fact of fundamental uncertainty stemming from the openness of social reality.
+Such a focus could take in the implications of uncertainty or openness for the development of certain sorts of institutions, including money, for processes of decision-making, and so forth.
+At the level of policy, the concern may well include the analysis of contingencies that recognise the fact of pervasive uncertainty, given the openness of the social reality in the present and to the future, etc. For those influenced by Keynes, especially, a likely focus is how these matters give rise to collective or macro outcomes, and how the latter in turn impact back on individual acts and pressures for structural transformation, etc.

-By similar reasoning I contend that it is best to distinguish institutionalism, not according to claims along the lines that institutions or evolutionary processes constitute main units of analysis or some such but, given that project's traditional concern with evolutionary issues, in terms of its interest in examining how social items change and/or endure over time.
-From such a perspective those aspects of social life that are most enduring, such as institutions and habits, are particularly significant.
-So too are the interactions of factors like institutions and technology in the process of reproduction and change.
-And a yet further likely related focus of interest is the manner in which the institutional shaping and reshaping of specific individual identities can be explanatorily consequential in given contexts.
+By similar reasoning, I believe that it is best to distinguish institutionalism, not according to claims along the lines that institutions or evolutionary processes constitute main units of analysis or some such but, given that project's traditional concern with evolutionary issues, in terms of its interest in examining how social items change and/or endure over time.
+From such a perspective, those aspects of social life that are most enduring, such as institutions and habits, are particularly significant.
+So too are the interactions of factors such as institutions and technology in the process of reproduction and change (see Lawson 2005).